sunodo/sunodo/apps/docs/guide/deploying/deploying-application.md

 Initially the developer must run his own IPFS node and add the Cartesi machine to it.
 Any IPFS client works fine, including [IPFS Desktop](https://docs.ipfs.tech/install/ipfs-desktop/).

-Technically the machine must be packaged as a [CAR file](https://car.ipfs.io), which is a verifiable content-addressed archive.
+Technically the machine is packaged as a [CAR file](https://car.ipfs.io), which is a content-addressable archive.
 When the developer adds the file to IPFS it gets back a `CID` hash.
 Different machines produce different IPFS CID hashes.

-With the CID in hand the developer can register his application onchain.
+With the CID in hand the developer can register his application on-chain.

-## Application instantiation
+## Application registration

-After obtaining the CID of the Cartesi machine the developer must select a `PayableDAppFactory` and call the `newApplication` method, which requires four parameters:
+After obtaining the CID of the Cartesi machine the developer must select a `ValidatorNodeProvider` and call the `deploy` function, which requires four parameters:

--   dappOwner: the owner of the deployed application, which has the power to switch the validator;
+-   `owner`: the owner of the deployed application, which has the power to switch the validator;
--   templateHash: the cartesi machine template hash, obtained after `sunodo build`;
+-   `templateHash`: the Cartesi machine template hash, obtained after `sunodo build`;
--   cid: the IPFS CID hash of the Cartesi machine upload to IPFS;
+-   `location`: the IPFS CID hash of the Cartesi machine uploaded to IPFS;
--   runway: the amount of time to pre-pay for application execution;
+-   `initialRunway`: the amount of time to pre-pay for application execution;

-Depending on the `runway` parameter the developer must `approve` a certain amount of tokens of the `ERC-20` contract of the `PayableDAppFactory` to the `payee` of the `PayableDAppFactory`.
+Depending on the `initialRunway` parameter the developer must `approve` a certain amount of tokens of the ERC-20 contract of the `ValidatorNodeProvider` to the `payee` of the `ValidatorNodeProvider`.

-The amount of tokens can be calculated using the `cost` view method of the `PayableDAppFactory`.
+The amount of tokens can be calculated using the `cost` view function of the `ValidatorNodeProvider`.
 For further details check the [billing](./billing.md) section.

 ## Using the CLI

-The command below will guide the developer through an interactive process to deploy the application, including all the steps above.
+The command below will guide the developer through an interactive process to deploy the application, including all the steps described above.

 ```shell
 sunodo deploy
 ```

-The following wallets are currently supported for signing the necessary onchain transactions:
+The following wallets are currently supported for signing the necessary on-chain transactions:

 -   [Metamask](https://metamask.io/download/) for iPhone or Android;
 -   Any mobile wallet compatible with [WalletConnect](https://walletconnect.com/explorer?type=wallet).